OpenDiablo2/OpenDiablo2/README.md

 ALL OTHER TRADEMARKS ARE THE PROPERTY OF THEIR RESPECTIVE OWNERS.

+## Status

+At the moment (october 2020) the game starts, you can select any character and run around Act1 town.

+Much work has been made in the background, but a lot of work still has to be done for the game to be playable.

+Feel free to contribute!

 ## Building

 To pull the project down, run `go get github.com/OpenDiablo2/OpenDiablo2`